 Ontario Title Protection Legislation

-This page provides details on what this new legislation means for CFP professionals, QAFP professionals, aspiring financial planners, consumers and other industry partners.
+This page provides details on what this legislation means for CFP professionals, QAFP professionals, aspiring financial planners, consumers, and other industry partners.

 Quick Facts